 This is how you control anxiety and stress.
 You focus on the little things you can change and then you follow through.

-Gentle exercise, eating and drinking to support your body and intentional thinking.
+Soothing exercise, mindful eating and drinking that support your body.
 You got this.

 This blog provides general information and discussions about health and related subjects.
 The information and other content provided in this blog, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.